rsyslog/rsyslog/source/configuration/modules/mmtaghostname.rst

   a tag like imudp or imtcp.
 Useful when the tag is used for routing the message.

-- to force message hostname to the rsyslog valeur.
+- to force message hostname to the rsyslog value.
   AWS Use case : applications in auto-scaling systems provides logs to rsyslog through udp/tcp.
 As a result of auto-scaling, the name of the host is based on an ephemeral IPs (short term meaning).
 In this situation rsyslog local hostname is generally closed to business rule.
-So replacing hostanme received by the rsyslog local Hostname provide values to the logs collected.
+So replacing hostname received by the rsyslog local Hostname provide values to the logs collected.

 Compile